Yerfdog1990/computer-science-course/CS 3303 - Data Structures/Week 2/lesson_notes/linkedlist/Notes2_LinkedListMemory.md

 ## **Computer Memory**

-To explain what linked lists are, and how linked lists are different from arrays, we need to understand some basics about how **computer memory** works.
+To explain what linked lists are, and how linked lists are different from arrays, we need to understand some operations about how **computer memory** works.

 Computer memory is the storage your program uses when it is running.
 This is where your **variables**, **arrays**, and **linked lists** are stored.